MolSSI/QCArchiveInfrastructureWebsite/index.rst

 Layered Infrastructure
 ----------------------

-While the infrastructure can be used as a single unit to manage data at scale each library that we support can be used individually for many uses outside of data management.
-The capabilities of each library are as follows:
+While the infrastructure projects can be used together to manage data at scale, each library we support has capabilities that can be used independently:

 - |qcelemental_docs|_ - Periodic table information, version-controlled physical constants, molecule parsing, testing infrastructure, and MolSSI QCSchema models.
 - |qcengine_docs|_ - Quantum chemistry program executor and IO standardizer (QCSchema).